 This program is designed to provide support to investigator-initiated interventional/full committee studies.
 Since the IRB requires study pre-review for these types of studies, the EQ works to identify these studies as early as proposal time to help provide feedback and support during the planning phase for study feasibility and implementation, as well as to work towards a quicker IRB review.

-As a part of AAHRPP accreditation, EQ is required to conduct annual post-approval reviews.
-EQ also conducts reviews at the request of the IRB or a Principal Investigator.
-EQ uses a risk-based approach when identifying studies for annual reviews.
-See EQ SOP 6.1 Post-Approval Reviews.
-It can be helpful to request an internal EQ review when a study team is new to research, the level of risk for a study has increased, or it is known that an outside auditor will be reviewing a specific study.
+As part of AAHRPP accreditation and HHRI’s commitment to the safety of its research participants, EQ conducts annual not for cause post-approval audits.
+EQ also conducts audits at the request of the IRB or a Principal Investigator.
+EQ uses a risk-based approach when identifying studies for the annual audits.
+It can be helpful to request an internal EQ audit when a study team is new to research, the level of risk for a study has increased, or it is known that an outside auditor will be reviewing a specific study.

 Other EQ supported Services: